Facely1er/PandaGardeWebsite-v1/DEPLOYMENT_STATUS_FINAL.md

-# 🚀 Final Deployment Status Report
+# 🚀 PandaGarde Deployment Status Report

-**Date**: December 21, 2025
+**Date**: December 27, 2025
 **Status**: ✅ **READY FOR DEPLOYMENT**

 ---

 ## 📋 Executive Summary

-All build errors have been fixed, both projects build successfully, and changes have been committed and pushed to GitHub.
-The projects are ready for deployment.
+All build errors have been fixed, PandaGarde builds successfully, and changes have been committed and pushed to GitHub.
+The project is ready for immediate deployment.

 ---